We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

 1960 Penny Facts

 1960 pennies are made from a 95% copper composition.
-They contain approximately 2 cents’ worth of the valuable metal.
-That means all 1960 pennies are worth at least 2 cents — more or less.
+They contain approximately 2 to 3 cents’ worth of the valuable metal.
+That means all 1960 pennies are worth at least 2 or 3 cents — more or less.

 While it’s illegal to melt pennies for their copper value, coin hoarders still save old copper pennies anyway.
 Why?
 Because they’re hoping that the United States government will repeal the penny melting ban at some point in the future.